Reviewing Hilton Grand Vacations Inc. (HGV)'s and Golden Entertainment Inc. (NASDAQ:GDEN)'s results | New Business Observer

 |-2.2%

-In next table is given Hilton Grand Vacations Inc. and Golden Entertainment Inc.’s ratings and recommendations.
+The table shown features the ratings and recommendations for Hilton Grand Vacations Inc. and Golden Entertainment Inc.

 |Sell Ratings